In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 Similar information must be furnished to partners who did not materially participate in the trade or business of a partnership engaged in multi-state operations.
 These partners may have nondeductible passive losses that cannot be used to offset interest and other business-related portfolio income apportioned to South Carolina.

-Pay online by credit card or electronic check using our free tax portal,
+Pay online using our free tax portal,

 dor.sc.gov/pay.
 Select Business Income Tax Payment to get started.